SamuelSwartzberg/flashcardifying_text_temp/phil.md

 The noumenon/phenomenon distinction goes back to kant.
-Something whose existance is in some way dependent human senses/perceptions   Phenomenon Something that exists <b>independent</b> of human senses/perceptions   Noumenon
+Something whose existance is in some way dependent human senses/perceptions   Phenomenon Something that exists ⁑independent⁑ of human senses/perceptions   Noumenon

 ## philosophy of language